 HOW DO I SIGN UP FOR THE HORSE DRIVE?

 Each year, guests are anxious to attend the drive and available spots on this “ride of a lifetime” disappear quickly!
 As such, we highly encourage you to reserve your spot promptly.
-The total cost for a “first-timer” is $2400.00 per person, which includes an authentic five-day horseback adventure, family-style dining, and bunkhouse accommodations at the ranch.
-A deposit, equal to half the total price, is required for all guests to hold your position for the Horse Drive.
+The Great American Horse drive is an authentic six-day horseback adventure, with family-style dining and complimentary bunkhouse accommodations at the ranch.
+The “first-timer” cost for 2019 is $2500.00, and a deposit, equal to half the total price, is required for all guests to hold your position.
 The full amount is due by April 1st.

 We hope you can join us for a one-of-a-kind adventure, and look forward to sharing our way of life with you!